-- (1) Reflects the dollar amount of the potential payout under the Company's Annual Non-equity Incentive Plan based on a sliding scale of the Company's return on shareholders' equity, ranging from 6% (for the threshold payout) to 15% (for the maximum payout), with target payout at 10.4%.
-The percentage achieved within this range determines the amount of the award based on a percentage of salary, which is a maximum of 100% for Robert G. Ruhlman and 85% for the other NEO's, in each case, subject to the Compensation Committee's discretion as to the final payout amount. - (2) Reflects the number of performance-based restricted share awards granted during 2011 pursuant to the LTIP.
-The awards vest over a three-year performance period through December 31, 2013 based on the Company's level of performance.
-The number of restricted shares in which the participant becomes vested will depend upon the specific level of performance of growth in pretax income and sales growth over the three-year performance period, with thresholds of 5% and 3% respectively, and maximum of 10% of both.
-The threshold payout is at 50%, the target is at 100% and the maximum is at 200% of the numbers of shares subject to the award. - (3) Reflects the number of time-based restricted share awards granted during 2011 pursuant to the LTIP.
-The awards cliff vest and are no longer subject to risk of forfeiture after December 31, 2013 depending on continuous employment. - (4) The value of the restricted shares was calculated using the closing market price of the restricted shares on the grant date multiplied by the number of restricted shares granted, and reflects the probable total amount that the Company would expense in its financial statements over the restricted awards' vesting period assuming service and performance goals are met, in accordance with FASB ASC Topic 718.
-The maximum grant date fair value of stock awards granted in 2011 was: Robert G. Ruhlman, \$1,377,000; Eric R. Graef, \$291,720; William H. Haag III, \$247,789; Dennis F. McKenna, \$247,789; and David C. Sunkle, \$199,243.
+- (1) Reflects the dollar amount of the payout under the Company's Annual Non-equity Incentive Plan based on a sliding scale of the Company's return on shareholders' equity, ranging from 4% (for the threshold payout) to 15% (for the maximum payout), with target payout at 10.4%.
+The percentage achieved within this range determines the amount of the award based on a percentage of salary, which is a maximum of 100% for Robert G. Ruhlman and 85% for the other NEOs, in each case, subject to the Compensation Committee's discretion as to the final payout amount.
+The Company's return on shareholders' equity for 2013 exceeded 15%, which resulted in the maximum payout under the awards. - (2) Reflects the number of performance-based restricted share award units (RSUs) granted during 2013 pursuant to the LTIP.
+The RSUs vest over a three-year performance period through December 31, 2015 based on the Company's level of performance.
+The number of shares the participant may receive depends upon the specific level of performance of growth in pretax income and sales growth over the three-year performance period, with thresholds of 5% and 3% respectively, and maximum of 10% of both.
+The threshold payout is at 25% of the maximum number of performance-based shares if both measures are achieved, the target is at 50% if both 7% growth in pre-tax income and 5% growth in sales are achieved, and the maximum is at 100% of the numbers of shares subject to the award if 10% growth in each measure is achieved at the end fo the three-year period.
+If only one of the two measures is achieved at any of these levels, the vesting percentage is weighted to provide for some additional vesting for achieving the higher measure.

+- (3) Reflects the number of time-based RSUs granted during 2013 pursuant to the LTIP.
+The RSUs cliff vest and are no longer subject to risk of forfeiture after December 31, 2015 depending on continuous employment. - (4) The value of the RSUs was calculated using the closing market price of the RSUs on the grant date multiplied by the number of RSUs granted, and reflects the probable total amount that the Company would expense in its financial statements over the restricted awards' vesting period assuming service and performance goals are met, in accordance with FASB ASC Topic 718.
+The maximum grant date fair value of the performance-based RSUs granted in 2013, assuming the highest level of the performance conditions was achieved, was: Robert G. Ruhlman, \$1,482,241; Eric R. Graef, \$306,482; William H. Haag III, \$262,902; Dennis F. McKenna, \$269,280; and David C. Sunkle, \$19,649.